 Indian Business Schools still remain the preferred destination for companies, when they plan to recruit talent for their functional areas.
 Many companies fill their middle-level managerial positions by recruiting students who have a Masters in Business Administration (MBA) from best Indian B Schools.
-Corporates look for talent who can hit the ground running from day one of their jobs and also expect the talent to learn all aspects of the business at a very fast pace.
-Tools of technology are changing the way business processes function.
-The new industrial revolution focuses on the usage of interconnectivity, automation, machine learning, and real-time data for decision making and problem-solving.
-Working along with machines and depending on dashboard created from big data for decision making and problem-solving is realty for many middle and top-level managers.
+Corporates look for talent who can hit the ground running from day one of their job and also expect the talent to learn all aspects of business at a very fast pace.
+Tools of technology is changing the way business processes function.
+The new industrial revolution focuses on the usage of interconnectivity, automation, machine learning, and real-time data for decision making and problem solving.
+Working along with machines and depending on dashboard created from big data for decision making and problem solving is a realty for many middle and top level managers.

-If one takes a sneak-peek into MBA curriculum offered by Indian B Schools, the MBA program will have subjects like Principles of Management, Organisational Behavior, Quantitative Techniques, Managerial Accounting, Managerial Economics, Legal aspects of Business, etc. One will find very few B Schools offering courses like Design Thinking for Problems Solving, Business Analytics with R, Data Visualization for Business Intelligence, etc. The MBA curriculum must help students to have a firm foundation so that they can stay professionally up-to-date while they take-up their corporate journey.
+If one takes a sneak peek into MBA curriculum offered by Indian B Schools, the MBA programme will have subjects like Principles of Management, Organisational Behavior, Quantitative Techniques, Managerial Accounting, Managerial Economics, Legal aspects of Business etc. One will find very few B Schools offering courses like Design Thinking for Problems Solving, Business Analytics with R, Data Visualization for Business Intelligence, etc. The MBA curriculum must help students to have a firm foundation, so that they can stay professionally up-to-date while they take-up their corporate journey.
 While it is important to learn subjects like corporate strategy or financial analysis, it alone is no longer sufficient to remain competitive as business functions are continuously being reshaped.
-The new jobs profiles and job designations that have sprung up in the past few years is proof for the vibrant state of the business.
+The new jobs profiles and job designations that have sprung up in the past few years is a proof for the vibrant state of business.

-A business school must consistently revamp their courses and curriculum to ensure the preparedness of MBA graduates which can equip them to work with team-mates from different continents and different cultural backgrounds.
-The industry does not articulate this need as on date, but they are beginning to realize the value which an empathetic and culturally aware manager brings to their operations.
+Business school must consistently revamp their courses and curriculum to ensure the preparedness of MBA graduates which can equip them to work with team-mates from different continents and different cultural backgrounds.
+Industry does not articulate this need as on date, but they are beginning to realize the value which an empathetic and culturally aware manager brings to their operations.

 Disclaimer: The views expressed in the article above are those of the authors' and do not necessarily represent or reflect the views of this publishing house